jejung/heimdall/README.md

 In norse mythology, Heimdall or Heimdallr is the gatekeeper of Bitfröst, the bridge that connects Midgard (mans' earth) to Asgard (Gods' realm).
 In other words he controls unwanted access to Gods' realm.

-In this project we will try to do both, control unwanted emails received on a mail box and also classify them and forward to someone who is capable of reading, understanding and resolving it as fast as possible.
+This project will try to do both, control unwanted emails received on a mail box and classify wanted emails to be forwarded to someone who is capable of reading, understanding and resolving it as fast as possible.

-This feature is very important for help desk systems, while do you have a big team that should know a bit about almost everything you could have various teams that know a lot about a bit o things and resolve specific problems all day, improving your responses quality and agility.

 ### Problem Statement

 All day in help desk systems there are a lot of emails coming from different sources stating about different problems.
-Each of these issues require specific acknowledgement of some part of the organization process.
-A common way to avoid the need of every employee needing to know about all the organization's processes is to have different groups to check different issues.
+Each of these require specific abilities and know-how of some part of the organization's process.
+A common way to avoid every employee needing to know about all the organization's processes is to have different groups to check different issues.
 With this layout there is a triage to check for what group an issue should be sent.
 This is represented on the image bellow: